AkiRusProd/numpy-transformer/README.md

 Some methods were borrowed from my [numpy-nn-model](https://github.com/AkiRusProd/numpy-nn-model) repository.

 ## Training
-Since the model is implemented at numpy, it runs on the CPU.
-Therefore, I have to set more gentle conditions for training the model.
-Otherwise CPU training will take **hundreds or thousands of hours**

 The model was trained for 10 epochs.
 On my machine, training one epoch with CPU takes 3 hours, **but with GPU takes 2 minutes!!!!
 Thus training of all epochs takes 20 minutes**.

 ### Dataset: